 The CSC staff is charged with reviewing and processing all disbursements and financial reports in conjunction with CSC Leon-funded programs.
-This review process is intended to ensure that funded programs spend within their approved budgets, that program funds last through the end of the contract period, and that funding requests are presented on an established disbursement basis.
+This review process is intended to ensure that funded programs spend within their approved budgets, use funds as intended and for the duration of the contract period, and that funding requests are presented on an established disbursement basis, ultimately to ensure the program outcomes are met.
 Programs are also subject to on-site monitoring reviews.
 CSC staff is available for technical assistance upon request.